ayys/star/README.md

 star is a Unix CLI tool that allows you to bookmark your favorite folders and instantly navigate to them.

-It is written in pure Bash, but can be used with Zsh as long as there is an available Bash version (>= 3.2).
+It is written in Bash, but can be used with Zsh as long as there is an available Bash version (>= 3.2).

 ## Table of contents <!-- omit from toc -->